-Do you know where to find an island right near the U.S. - so nearly like Do you know where to find an island operation of the solution from a rainbow?
-(And that costs nere are so for you cannot only reach it but also stay a while for hardly more than you'd spend at a resort in the U.S.?)
+Do you know where to find an island right near the U.S. - so nearly like Tahiti in appearance to find an island right near the natives say it was made Tahiti in appearance, beauty and color, even the natives say it was made from a rainbow?
+(And that costs here are so low you cannot only reach it but also stay a while for beauty but also stay a while for hardly more than you'd spend at a resort in the U.S.?)

-Do you know where to find the world's best mountain hideaways or its most dazzling surf-washed coastal resorts, where even today you can live for a song?
+Do you know where to find the world's best mountain hideaways or its t dazzling surf work to most dazzling surf-washed coastal resorts, where even today you can live for a song? for a song?

-Do you know where it costs less to spend a while, the surroundings are Do you know where it costs its to spend a while, the sufroundings are pleasant, and the climate well nigh perfect in such places as Mexico, the West Indies and the world's other low cost wonderlands?
+Do you know where it costs less to spend a while, the surroundings are pleasant, and the climate well nigh perfect in such places as Mexico, the West Indies and the world's other low cost wonderlands?
 Or which is the one spot world travelers call the most beautiful place on earth, where two can live in sheer luxury, with a retinue of servants, for only \$175 a month?

-BARGAIN PARADISES OF THE WORLD, a big new book with about BARGAIN PARADISES OF THE WORLD, a big new book with about 100 photos and 4 maps, proves that if you can afford a vacation in the U. S., the rest of the world is closer than you think.
-Authors Norman D. Ford and William Redgrave, honorary vice-presidents of the Globetrotters Club, show that the American dollar is respected all over the world and buys a lot more than you'd give it credit for.
+BARGAIN PARADISES OF THE WORLD, a big new book with about photos and 4 mean in the U. S., BARGAIN PARADISES OF THE WORLD, a big new book with about 100 photos and 4 maps, proves that if you can afford a vacation in the U. S., the rest of the world is closer than you think.
+Authors Norman D. Ford and William Redgrave, honorary vice-presidents of the Globetrotters Club, show that the American dollar is respected all over the world and buys a lot more than you'd give it credit for than you'd give it credit for.

-Yes, if you're planning to retire, this book shows that you can live for yes, it you're planning to world's wonderlands for hardly more than you'd months on end in the world's wonderlands for hardly more than you'd spend for a few months at home or if you've dreamed of taking time out for a real rest, this book shows you can afford it.
+Yes, if you're planning to retire, this book shows that you can live for months on end in the world's wonderlands for hardly more than you'd spend for a few months at home or if you've dreamed of taking time out for a real rest this back to be a set of the set for a real rest, this book shows you can afford it.

 In any case, when it can cost as little as \$24.50 from the U. S. border to reach some of the world's Bargain Paradises, it's time you learned how much you can do on the money you've got.
 Send now for BARGAIN PARADISES OF THE WORLD.
 Price \$1.50.
-Use coupon to order.
+Use coupon to order,